RasaHQ/rasa-demo/data/nlu/nlu.md

 - how can I install [rasa open source](product)?
 - How to download rasa
 - where do i download rasa
+- I have a specific question regarding installation

 ## intent:next_step
 - continue to next step